estuary/flow/site/docs/guides/create-derivation.md

 ---
 # Create a derivation with flowctl

-Once you're familiar with creating a basic [Data Flow](../concepts/README.md#essential-concepts), you can take it a step further: transforming your data with [derivations](../concepts/derivations.md).
+Once you're familiar with creating a basic [Data Flow](../concepts/README.md#essential-concepts), you can take things a step further and transform your data with [derivations](../concepts/derivations.md).
 A **derivation** is a kind of Flow collection that results from the transformation of one or more other collections.

 :::info Beta